-One of India’s most defining feature is the vast array of colors you can find throughout the country.
-While traveling through the state of Rajasthan, every city seemed to have it’s own color scheme and charm.
+One of India’s most defining features is the vast array of colors you can find throughout the country.
+While traveling through the state of Rajasthan, every city seemed to have its own color scheme and charm.

 The Most Colourful Cities of Rajasthan, India

 Jaipur is the capital of Rajasthan and is nicknamed the “Pink City”.
 Upon walking around the old city, it becomes obvious why as you walk through gorgeous, pink-colored architecture.
 It’s no wonder the city is on everyone’s India itinerary!

 The history of the pink color goes back to 1876.
 Prince Albert and Victoria were going to visit India, and the king didn’t want to miss the opportunity to strengthen ties with the British.
 So he ordered that the whole city be painted pink, which represents welcoming and hospitality.
 How sweet!

 Nowadays, pink buildings are an icon of the city.
 The most beautiful prominent building in the city is Hawa Mahal “Palace of the Winds,” which contains 953 windows.